Asteroid 90 Antiope consists of twin spheres separated by a 60 km (37 mile) gap

 its brightest it’s fainter than Pluto.

-By 2011 three more earth co-orbitals had been added to the list as well as a leading (L4)
+By 2014 six more earth co-orbitals had been added to the list as well as a leading (L4)

 Trojan.
-At least one of those co-orbitals, 54509 YORP, rotates about its axis at a
+At least one of those co-orbitals, 54509 YORP, spins about its axis at an accelerating speed.

 Before our ancestors learned to smelt iron ore, they made do by chipping the metal from